Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 In fact it was proven that in PoW following the majority is the true Nash Equilibrium no matter what strategy/protocol they are using as long as it's consistent.

-- More complex examples will be explored later in the forks lecture on Friday https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=7bf78054192d98e999edcdf08971a5eed42518d2
+- More complex examples will be explored later in the forks lecture on Friday
+- Paper investigating PoW Nash Equilibrium and following the majority: https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=7bf78054192d98e999edcdf08971a5eed42518d2

 ---